+The SRO shall be an employee of the Marcellus Police Department ("MPD") and shall be subject to the administration, supervision and control of the MPD.
 All individuals performing services under this Agreement shall be and remain at all times properly licensed and/or credentialed in accordance with applicable law to perform services in accordance with this Agreement.
 Upon request, copies of any such license or credential(s) shall be made available to the School District by the Village.
 If at any time during this Agreement, the license and/or required credential of any individual providing services is revoked, terminated, suspended or otherwise impaired, the Village shall prohibit such individual from performing services and immediately notify the School District.
+The SRO shall complete the New York State School Resource Officers Basic 40-hour School Resource Officer course or its equivalent.
 The School District reserves the right, at its sole discretion, to reject any individual from performing services which it reasonably believes is inappropriate for any reason.